opensearch-project/terraform-provider-opensearch/README.md

 - [Copyright](#copyright)

 ## Terraform Provider OpenSearch
-This is a terraform provider that lets you provision OpenSearch resources.
+This is a terraform provider to provision OpenSearch resources.

 ## Contributing